-The new Master of Legal Studies (M.L.S.) program from Catholic University’s Columbus School of Law, available to qualified students beginning in August of 2014, offers flexibility, versatility, and broad-ranging instructional excellence.
+The Master of Legal Studies (M.L.S.) program from Catholic University’s Columbus School of Law offers flexibility, versatility, and broad-ranging instructional excellence.

 The 26-credit program equips students with both a general understanding of the American legal system and specific knowledge of their chosen field of interest.
 During the first semester, all students enrolled in the M.L.S. program take Introduction to American Law and Legal Methods.
 This introductory course designed exclusively for M.L.S. students provides an overview of the American legal system and teaches the process of legal analysis.
 All M.L.S. students will conclude their studies by working with a faculty member on a final project.
 The remaining credits allow candidates to further their knowledge in their chosen field of interest.